garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-firestore-native.md

 ---
 title: GCP Firestore (Native Mode)
+descriptoin: Connecting to an Firestore instance running in native mode to your DevBox.
 ---
 # GCP Firestore (Native Mode)

 Connecting to an Firestore instance to your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram